Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 /bee-yen Kwee/

-man holding knife slicing well done pieice of meat on chopping board
+man holding knife slicing well done steak in French (bien cuit) on chopping board

 Bien cuit or well done is probably the least popular way for steak eaters to order their meat in France.
 The interior is fully cooked with no pink visible.

-You’ll often hear French people complain that well-done meat is too tough, and dry and hast lost all its favour.
+French people often complain that well-done meat is too tough and dry and has lost all its flavour.

 • Cuisson de la semelle (cooked like a shoe sole)